This Is How We Can Beat the Coronavirus

 Why does the Imperial College team predict this for the West when things seem to be improving in Asia?
 Because we are taking different approaches.
 Asian countries have engaged in suppression; we are only engaging in mitigation.

 Suppression refers to a campaign to reduce the infectivity of a pandemic, what experts call R0 (R-naught), to less than one.
-Unchecked, the R0 of COVID-19 is between 2 and 3, meaning that every infected person infects, on average, 2 to 3 others.
-A R0 less than 1 indicates that each infected person results in fewer than 1 new infection.
+Unchecked, the R0 of COVID-19 is between 2 and 3, meaning that every infected person infects, on average, two to three others.
+An R0 less than 1 indicates that each infected person results in fewer than one new infection.
 When this happens, the outbreak will slowly grind to a halt.

 To achieve this, we need to test many, many people, even those without symptoms.
 Testing will allow us to isolate the infected so they can’t infect others.
 We need to be vigilant, and willing to quarantine people with absolute diligence.